-In this article, I’ll also walk you through the steps to turn on encryption for your device (I will include screenshots, making it ultra-easy to follow along).
+In this article, I’ll also walk you through the steps to turn on encryption for your device (I will include screenshots, making it super easy to follow along).
 I’ll also explain how encryption protects your data from those who would love to see what you’ve got going on in there.

 The encryption process automatically takes place when you set a screen lock passcode for your device.
 Just follow the very few steps listed below, and all of your data stored on your device will be encrypted, as will any other files you save to your device in the future.

 Go to the “Settings” app on your iOS device.
-Scroll down until you see the “Touch ID & Passcode” menu item.
-(It will read “Face ID & Passcode” on iPhones and iPads that use Face ID).
+Scroll down until you see the “Touch ID & Passcode” menu item (it will read “Face ID & Passcode” on iPhones and iPads that use Face ID).
 Tap that.
 Depending on the settings on your iPhone, you may be asked to enter your passcode.

 On the Touch ID & Passcode screen, scroll down until you see the “Turn Passcode On” option.
 Tap that.

-You will then be presented with the option to enter an easy-to-remember 4-digit passcode, a strong 6-digit or longer numerical passcode, or even an alphanumeric password.
+You will then be presented with the option to enter an easy-to-remember four-digit passcode, a strong six-digit or longer numerical passcode, or even an alphanumeric password.

-If you use a 4-digit passcode, be sure to keep in mind that while 4 digits are easy for you to remember, there are only 10,000 possible combinations of 4 numbers, making it easier for someone to crack your code.
+If you use a four-digit passcode, be sure to keep in mind that while four digits are easy for you to remember, there are only 10,000 possible combinations of four numbers, making it easier for someone to crack your code.

 That’s why you should always enable the “Erase Data” option found in the Touch ID & Passcode menu, which erases all of the data stored on the device after 10 failed passcode attempts.

-A 6-digit or longer passcode greatly decreases the possibility of someone guessing your passcode (as there are one million possible combinations for 6 digits), while still making it relatively easy to remember your designated passcode.
+A six-digit or longer passcode greatly decreases the possibility of someone guessing your passcode (as there are one million possible combinations for six digits), while still making it relatively easy to remember your designated passcode.